-For the ceremony, the priest, groom, bride, and bride's parents sit beneath a mandap, a canopy similar to a Jewish huppah.
-The ceremony starts off with the kanya daan, in which the bride's parents give away the bride.
-Then the couple joins hands and circle around a small, enclosed fire (the agni) in a ritual called the mangal phera.
+For the ceremony, the priest, groom, bride and bride's parents sit beneath a mandap, a canopy similar to a Jewish chuppah.
+The ceremony starts off with the kanya daan, in which the bride's parents give her away.
+Then the couple joins hands and circles around a small, enclosed fire (the agni) in a ritual called the mangal phera.

 Q: What will the reception be like?

-A: It's a crazy party.
-If you don't know bhangra, a frenzied Punjab folk dance, expect to pick up the moves fairly easily.
-But don't worry if you're not comfortable learning new dances; you'll most likely hear contemporary Western music at the reception too.
+A: It's a fun party!
+If you don't know bhangra, a Punjab folk dance, expect to pick up the moves fairly easily.
+But don't worry if you're not comfortable learning new dances—you'll most likely hear contemporary Western music at the reception too.

 Q: I'm kind of picky when it comes to food.
 Will there be anything for me to eat at an Indian wedding reception?

 A: Two of the most common misconceptions about Indian food are that it's all spicy and it's all vegetarian.
 In reality, it depends on which state the couple's families are from.
-When served in the US, though, the food tends to be North Indian, meaning you'll see a spread of naan (a flatbread) with different curries, samosas (savory pastries with spiced meats or vegetables), pakoras (fritters), and a dessert display, which typically includes cake, kulfi (Indian ice cream), and decorated sweets made from nuts.
-There will often be up to four stations of chefs preparing food for guests.
-Approach the fare with an open mind -- you may like it more than you expect.
+When served in the US, though, the food tends to be North Indian, meaning you'll see a spread of naan (a flatbread) with different curries, samosas (savory pastries with spiced meats or vegetables), pakoras (fritters) and a dessert display, which typically includes cake, kulfi (Indian ice cream) and decorated sweets made from nuts.
+There'll often be up to four stations of chefs preparing food for guests.

 Q: Should I bring a gift?

-A: Couples usually request that there be no boxed gifts at the wedding, so guests usually have gifts shipped to the couple's home or bring an envelope full of money.
+A: Couples usually request that there be no boxed gifts at the wedding, so guests usually have gifts shipped to the couple's home or bring an envelope with money.